APEX-AI/Docs/technical-whitepaper.md

 Protocols will always have a reference to consideration.
 Consideration is the actual item or service being exchanged for a token.

 Similar to identities, considerations can be grouped.
-Usually a protocol will reference an identity group.
-The group has it's own unique AID.
-Multiple AID's can be used as parameters without exception.
-XEPA will define a subset of identity groups to start with.
-[Identity Groups](https://www.doapex.com)
+The group has it's own unique AIC.
+Multiple AIC's can be used as parameters without exception.
+XEPA will define a subset of consideration groups to start with.
+[Consideration Groups](https://www.doapex.com)

 New consideration can be added through the add_consideration() protocol